alechenninger/blog/posts/fakes.md

 with a no-op (although to be fair, any IDE can generate the same thing in a second).

-Mockito's API optimizes for immediate convenience–justifiably so–but **it's this immediate convenience that dominates our thinking.** While less sexy, a compile-time implementation, aside from fewer surprises, has its own conveniences.
+Mockito's API optimizes for immediate convenience–justifiably so–but **it's this immediate convenience that dominates our thinking.** While less sexy, a compile-time implementation has its own conveniences.
 Unfortunately, they are easily overlooked because they take just a little time and investment in the short term before you can see them.
 Let's go ahead and see what happens when we take the time to write out a class.

 // Most times, we don't see the complexity required to implement runtime metaprogramming as a
 // tradeoff, thanks to Mockito's well-designed abstractions.
 But occasionally, those abstractions